The Best Colors for Boudoir Photography: Create Stunning, Sensual Images with the Perfect Palette

 5. Metallics: Glamorous and Bold

 Many boudoir photographers use metallics sparingly, as too much shine can become overwhelming.
-However, when used strategically, metallics can create striking boudoir photos that feel high-fashion and luxurious.
+However, when used strategically, metallics can create striking boudoir photos that feel high-fashion and luxurious. like a pair of big earrings or a statement necklace or even a belt.

 6. Earth Tones: Natural and Relaxed